Skip to main content

 }

-• Zod-based input schema defining parameters for the tool: budgetId (optional), month (ISO date), categoryId, budgeted amount.
+• The tool name, description, and Zod-based input schema defining the expected parameters: budgetId (optional), month (ISO date), categoryId, and budgeted (dollar amount).

 export const inputSchema = {